The Code of the Woosters: Reception

 At the time of its publication, Frank Swinnerton welcomed the novel's “happy invention and still happier expression” in The Observer, while The Times commented that, though "the ardent devotee… is always fearful that Mr. Wodehouse will one day come short of himself, The Code of the Woosters may reassure him once more".
 In a similar vein, the Los Angeles Times welcomed "one more of those amazing novels that Wodehouse turns out with perennial freshness, ringing a change on language and plot but never getting away from the essential Wodehousian manner".
+In 1988, Wodehouse biographer Richard Usborne agreed, "A Wodehouse plot more complicated than any yet, clockwork with a hundred moving parts, interdependence absolute and a patter of verbal felicities, five or six to a page."

 Charlotte Jones, in a 2013 article in The Guardian, testifies to the novel’s enduring appeal in the same terms: “What makes Wodehouse wonderful, though, isn't the preposterous lunacy of the plots, or even the easy nostalgia of the setting; it is his prose.
 At the core of all of his stories is the surprise of language at its most flexible, fresh and fun".
 Further evidence is provided by the fact that The Code of the Woosters has been featured in multiple lists, including The Guardians 2009 list "1000 novels everyone must read" (along with Thank You, Jeeves and Joy in the Morning), The Telegraph's "The 15 best comedy books of all time" (2014), BBC Culture's "The 100 greatest British novels" (2015), Esquire's "The 30 Funniest Books Ever Written" (2018), and Penguin Books's "100 must-read classic books" (2018).